Maudgalyayana: Death

 Gifford speculates that Maudgalyāyana believes he is experiencing heavy karma from a past life.
 This awareness leads him to want to prevent others from making the same mistakes and leading an unethical life.
 This may be the reason why he is so intent on teaching about the law of karmic retribution.

 After Maudgalyāyana's and Śāriputra's death, the Buddha states the monastic community has now become less, just like a healthy tree has some branches that have died off.
 Then he adds to that all impermanent things must perish.
 In some accounts of Maudgalyāyana's death, many of his students fall ill after his death, and die as well.

-Heritage
+Legacy

 In Buddhist history, Maudgalyāyana has been honored for several reasons.
 In some canons such as the Pali Tipiṭaka, Maudgalyāyana is held up by the Buddha as an example which monks should follow.
 The Pali name Moggallāna was used as a monastic name by Buddhist monks up until the twelfth century C.E.